 Although, it was discussed in review of JVET-S0109 that a solution as for HEVC could be used using the POCs to derive the output timing, it is considered that a solution using fixed_pic_rate_within_cvs_flag might be better than a HEVC-style solution as in such a case the output times can be also derived across CVSs, for which splicing does not result in contiguous POC values.

 Following the proposal in JVET-S0109, i.e. using general_nal_hrd_params_present_flag and general_vcl_hrd_params_present_flag to control derivation of output timing information without timing SEI message in the bitstream, further conditions are added as follows that are necessary to allow this operation mode of a decoder.
+As, it is asserted that allowing elemental_duration_in_tc_minus1[ i ] to be used in HRD-less operation mode would be beneficial as it would work also across CVSs, the changes are based on the initial proposal JVET-S0109, as copied below: